 With such a person these lines are concerned.
 His name is Maurice Bellière.

-Maurice was a French priest who belonged to the Society of the Missionaries of Africa, more commonly known as the White Fathers.
-In 1905, after a few years of reliable service, Maurice ran away and returned to France.
+Maurice was a French Catholic priest who belonged to the Society of the Missionaries of Africa, more commonly known as the White Fathers.
+In 1905, after a few years of reliable service on the African Missions, Maurice ran away and returned to France.
 He died in an asylum for the insane in Caen in 1907.
 He was 33.

-Maurice was by no means only a duffer, but the cloud of failure tends to colour how one sees him.
-An unmistakeable military air wafts from it.
-Dereliction of duty.
-Insubordination.
-Cowardice.
+Maurice was by no means only a duffer, but an unmistakeable cloud of failure hangs over his life.
+A strange military air wafts from it: dereliction of duty, insubordination, cowardice.
 This was a time when French missionaries served France as well as the Church, when French colonial forces helped to determine mission strategy, and French intelligence services asked for and received regular reports from Catholic mission stations in far away places.

 Sister Thérèse adopted the dreamy and vacillating Maurice as her little brother.
-For a period of about a year, she prayed incessantly for him, offered her sufferings for him, and corresponded with him, addressing the sometimes trivial issues he raised in his letters, and putting before him elements of the new way to God she had discovered, the so-called ‘little way’ of confidence and love.
+For about a year, she prayed incessantly for him, offered her sufferings for him, and corresponded with him, addressing the often trivial issues he raised in his letters, and putting before him elements of the new way to God she had discovered, the so-called ‘little way’ of confidence and love.
 The last letters she wrote to him were wrestled from an abyss of agony and exhaustion, but they give hardly a sign of it.
-Beautifully-worded, they focus completely on the young man’s needs, and they shine with insight, encouragement, affection and good advice.
+Beautifully worded, they focus completely on the young man’s needs, and they shine with insight, encouragement, affection and good advice.
 The day she died, 30th September, 1897, was the day the newly-ordained Father Maurice departed for Africa and the missionary life.

 To the present writer, who prefers a man to succeed rather than fail, the story of Fr.
 Maurice Bellière throws a rather puzzling light on Saint Thérèse.
 Had she not offered her life as a Carmelite nun for missionary priests?
 Had she not promised to return after her death to spend her heaven doing good in this human world?
 Yet, here is a missionary priest, one personally known to Saint Thérèse, a priest to whom she had directly promised her unfailing assistance, a priest, moreover, of whose sincerity and commitment there can be no doubt, and he turns out to be a failure.
-One would imagine that with such assistance behind him, he should have succeeded.
+Given such assistance, one would imagine that he should have done better.

 Joseph Dupont, Vicar Apostolic of Nyassa from 1897 to 1928, is a legend among African missionaries.
-Fearless in his confrontations with the colonial powers of Germany and England, and equally fearless in his dealings with hostile tribal chiefs, Bishop Dupont was also a deeply compassionate man, who had gained the respect and the trust of many through his care for the sick and through his advocacy work on behalf of victims of slavery and other injustices.
-A legend, too, among the Bemba peoples, they had given him an honorary name, Bwana Moto Moto (meaning Master Fire Fire) and they had made him for a time their chief.
-It is a measure of the esteem in which he was held that in 2000, due to popular demand, his mortal remains were repatriated to Chilubula in present-day Zambia, the site of his first mission station, and given a hero’s funeral.
+Strong and fearless in his confrontations with the rival colonial powers of Germany and England, he was equally impressive in his dealings with hostile tribal chiefs.
+A compassionate man, he had gained the respect and the trust of many through his care for the sick and through his advocacy work on behalf of victims of slavery and other injustices.
+When he first appeared among them, the Bemba peoples of the region had associated him with the legendary White Messiah of their mythology.
+After their conversion to Christianity, they gave him an honorary name, Bwana Moto Moto (meaning Master Fire Fire), and they made him for a time their chief.
+In 2000, due to popular demand, his mortal remains were repatriated to Chilubula in present-day Zambia, the site of his first mission station, and given a hero’s funeral.

-Unfortunately, Maurice was an unfathered man.
-His mother had died when he was an infant and his natural father had placed him in the care of his wife’s sister and had left the family, never to return.
-Maurice was brought up with love, but it was quite a shock to the growing boy when he came to know the truth about his parentage.
-Having discovered that his natural father was living in Paris, Maurice set out for the French capital in the hope of a cordial meeting, only to be rebuffed.
+Unfortunately, Maurice Bellière was an unfathered man.
+His mother had died when he was an infant, and his natural father had placed him in the care of his wife’s sister and her husband, and had left the family, never to return.
+Maurice was brought up in a loving environment, but the truth of his parentage was kept from him.
+It was quite a shock to the growing boy when he discovered that he had a natural father who was still alive.
+Maurice uncovered his father’s Paris address and set out for the French capital in the hope of a cordial reunion, only to be rebuffed.

 Parental figures are never merely parents; they remain constellations in the mind that channel psychic energies in formative ways.
 Some psychologists have written of the father-imago as a largely unconscious complex of meanings which can have a strong positive or negative effect on a person’s development and well-being.

-This brings us to Saint Thérèse.
-Writing on July 18, 1897, she told Maurice what he could expect after her death:
+This brings us back to Sister Thérèse.
+Writing on July 18, 1897, she told Maurice what he could expect from her after her death:

-It is true that Maurice stuck it out with Bishop Dupont until his tour of duty was completed.
-This perseverance, though it represents only the bare minimum for a missionary, seems remarkable under the circumstances.
-A Catholic would readily see the supernatural assistance of Saint Thérèse at work.
-But it did not enable a change for the better in Maurice’s painful circumstances nor prevent the final break with the Bishop which cost him his good standing with his Society.
+It is true that Maurice continued to serve at the side of Bishop Dupont until his tour of duty was completed.
+His perseverance, though it represents only the bare minimum for a missionary, seems remarkable under the circumstances.
+A Catholic would readily see in it the supernatural assistance of Saint Thérèse.
+But it did not enable a change for the better in Maurice’s painful circumstances, nor did it prevent the final break with the bishop which cost him his good standing with his Society.

-But it is in a more fundamental sense, one going much deeper than the assurance of personal safety, that Saint Thérèse kept her promise to Maurice Bellière.
+But it is in a more fundamental sense, one going deeper than the assurance of personal safety, that Saint Thérèse kept her promise to Maurice Bellière.
 The ‘abandon and love of a child’ takes on a new meaning when the father imago has turned malignant, when the conventional social and religious structures are breaking up, when one’s natural strength is lost to illness, and no further attempt can be made to build a life.
-A new spirit is required.
-There is a taste of it in a prayer Thérèse sent to Maurice: